 Legacy prefixes are organized into five groups, in which each prefix has a unique value.
-REX prefixes, which enable use of the x86-64 register extensions in 64-bit mode, are organized as a AMD 64-Bit Technology single group in which the value of the prefix indicates the combination of register-extension features to be enabled.
+REX prefixes, which enable use of the AMD64 register extensions in 64-bit mode, are organized as AMD a single group in which the value of the prefix indicates the combination of register-extension features to be enabled.